Linguists Discover Previously Unidentified Language In Malaysia

 The Swedish researchers who documented Jedek also emphasize the importance of field work — extended periods of time spent with multiple speakers of a language.

-Whether or not a language is "newly discovered," it's worth spending time digging into little-known languages, Yodek says.
+Whether or not a language is "newly discovered," it's worth spending time digging into little-known languages, Yager says.

 "The important thing is documenting this amazing diversity out there," she tells NPR.
 For many languages, researchers know that they exist and roughly where they're spoken — but nothing more than that.
 "And that's a real shame," she says.
 "There are all these amazing different ways of being ... a human that speaks language, that we're basically missing right now."